cjab/weddell/README.md

 ## Alternatives

-Weddell uses Pubsub's GRPC API which is still in beta.
+Weddell uses Pub/Sub's GRPC API which is still in beta.
 It also makes use of streaming APIs that are considered experimental.
 If the beta/experimental status of Weddell worries you [Kane](https://github.com/peburrows/kane) may be a better choice.
-It uses the more mature Pubsub REST API.
+It uses the more mature Pub/Sub REST API.